lucianot/dealbook/README.md

 Developers and designers are very welcome to contribute!

 The simplest way to suggest new features or change existing code is to submit a pull request through Github.
+To do this, simply follow the instructions [here](https://help.github.com/articles/using-pull-requests).
 All requests will be analyzed and accepted if the change makes sense.

 Active contributors may earn commit access to the Github repo.